Neal Ardley: Watford

 Ardley played for the Hornets for three seasons, making appearances an FA Cup semi final in 2003 and a League Cup semi-final in 2005.

 Cardiff City

-Ardley joined Cardiff City in March 2005, a day before the sacking of Watford manager Ray Lewington.
+Ardley joined Cardiff City in March 2005, a day before the dismissal of Watford manager Ray Lewington.
 He scored his first and only goal for Cardiff against Leicester City on 19 April 2005.

 Millwall

 Ardley joined Millwall for the 2006–07 season, his last professional season.

 Managerial career

 Cardiff City academy

 Ardley announced his retirement from professional football on 30 August 2007 after a series of injuries.
 The same day he was appointed as manager of the Cardiff City academy.
 Ardley had started preparing for a manager's role at the early age of 24, when he took his first coaching badges before completing his training for the UEFA Pro coaching qualification in 2010.
 He impressed in the role by guiding several players through to the first-team squad, including highly rated pair Joe Ralls and Theo Wharton making the step-up.
 Ardley remained with the club for five years.